erdemergin/mcp-server-atlassian-jira/README.md

 - "Tell me about the 'Marketing' project in Jira."
 - "Search Jira for open issues assigned to me in the DEV project using JQL." (e.g., `project = DEV AND assignee = currentUser() AND status = Open`)
 - "Get the details for Jira issue DEV-123."
+- "Show me the commits and pull requests linked to issue CORE-456."
 - "Summarize the description and latest comments for issue CORE-456."

 ## Using as a Command-Line Tool (CLI)